melissa-nunez/melissa-nunez.github.io/_posts/2019-02-22-plsr-splrs.md

 The Alzheimer's Disease Neuroimaging Initiative (ADNI) is a multisite study that aims to improve clinical trials for the prevention and treatment of Alzheimer’s disease.
 Many techniques were used to study the participants such as MRI scanning, PET scanning, and neuropsychological tests.
 The Reference Ability Neural Network (RANN) Study collected similar data on cognitively normal young and old patients.
 ADNI participants consist of people diagnosed with Alzheimer's disease while RANN participants are healthy patients.

 ### Methods
 Partial least squares regression (plsr) optimizes the latent components describing the global correlation of the images treated as multi-dimensional arrays.
 Essentially, this enables the model to identify significant correlations between voxels in images of different modalities.
-The model is allows for the user to choose the number of latent components that should be used.
-Part of my analysis includes calculating the optimal amount of latent components to be used for the model based on mean squared error of the predictions (MSEP).
+The model allows for the user to choose the number of latent components that should be used.
+Part of my analysis includes calculating the optimal number of latent components to be used for the model based on mean squared error of the predictions (MSEP).

 My approach is as follows: